Your area Not set — showing everywhere

 Addressed

-Whether ADUs can be detached structures.
+Whether an ADU can be a detached structure.

 Board response